Fall Handprint Tree Craft (Painting With Pom Poms)

 • Glue

-• Craft Paint (fall colors: red, orange, yellow, green)
+• Craft Paint – in red, orange, yellow, and green

 • Clothespins